Clinelly/CI_PP2_Rock_Paper_Scissors/README.md

 11. [Acknowledgements](#acknowledgements)

 ## Project Goals
-The overall project goal is to create a fun, entertaining website where people can play a game and pass the time.
+The overall project goal is to create a fun and interactive entertainment website where people can play games and pass the time.

 ### User Goals
-- To play a game.
+- To play games.
+- Enjoy media content.
 - To learn new rules.
 - To take a break/relax.